 How climate change is making hay fever more miserable

-We have some news for seasonal allergy sufferers - climate change is making for longer and more intense pollen seasons, which means more severe symptoms for those with allergies.
+There's discouraging news for seasonal allergy sufferers - climate change is making for longer and more intense pollen seasons and more severe symptoms.
 Here's NPR's Maria Godoy.

 MARIA GODOY, BYLINE: Back when she was in her first year of medical school at George Washington University, Alisha Pershad would shadow other doctors at the ear, nose and throat clinic.
 She quickly noticed a trend among hay fever sufferers.